Tsallis entropy approach to radiotherapy treatments: Biological and physical implications

 \subsection{Critical dosage}

-Assuming the same physical dose per fraction, $x$, as is the case in many radiotherapy protocols, expression \eqref{eq:recursive} becomes a recursive map, describing the behavior of the effective dose in a treatment.
-For a given $\epsilon$ there is a critical value of $x$,
+Assuming the same physical dose per fraction, $x_i=x$, as is the case in many radiotherapy protocols, expression \eqref{eq:recursive} becomes that of a recursive map, describing the evolution of the effective dose in a treatment.
+The analysis of this map shows that, for every $\epsilon$ there is a critical value of $x$,

 dividing the plane $(\epsilon,x)$ in two different regions (see figure \ref{fig:nmap}).
-For a treatment with $x<x_{c}$, there will always be a surviving portion of the tissue since always $X_{n}<1$.
+For a treatment with $x<x_{c}$, there will always be a surviving portion of the tissue since always $X_{n}<1$, for every $n$.
 However, if $x>x_{c}$, after enough fractions $X_{n}>1$, meaning that effective dose has reached the critical value and every single cell of tissue has been removed by the treatment.
 Then it is possible to find $n_{0}$, the threshold value of $n$, that kills every cell, for a given therapy protocol.
 This is shown in the inset of Figure \ref{fig:nmap}.

 If the desired result is the elimination of the radiated tissue cells, \emph{i.e.} surrounding tissue is not a concern for treatment planning, $n_{0}$ represents the minimum number of sessions needed to achieve this goal; any session after that will be unnecessary.
 On the contrary, if the therapy goal requires the conservation of tissue cells (for instance in order to preserve an organ), then the number of sessions must be lower than $n_{0}$.